emmetio/emmet-docs/src/documents/actions/go-to-edit-point/index.html.md

 title: Go to Edit Point
 menuOrder: 4
 ---
-This actions works for HTML code blocks and allows you to quickly traverse between important code points:
+This action works for HTML code blocks and allows you to quickly traverse between important code points:

 * between tags
 * empty attributes